ironsheep/P2-vscode-extensions/TASKS-User-win.md

  In between the [] you can place your new **key bindings**.
 You should end up with something like:

-**NOTE: in the following you may wish to use `cmd` in place of `ctrl` for macOS to remain consistent with other VSCode settings on your Mac!**

 ```json
 // Place your key bindings in this file to override the defaultsauto[]